bgbg/cursor_commands/git-work-on-issue.md

 Goal: Start work on a GitHub issue by creating a properly named branch and annotating the issue for the current project.

 ## Behavior
-1) Resolve issue
+1) Fetch issue
    - Accept `--issue <number|url>` or positional `<issue>` as the first non-flag argument.
 If neither is provided, ask for the issue number.
-   - Fetch repo metadata: `gh repo view --json nameWithOwner,defaultBranchRef`.
+   - Fetch issue and repo metadata in one call: `gh issue view <issue> --json number,title,state,labels,repository`.
+   - Extract repository info from `repository.nameWithOwner` and `repository.defaultBranchRef.name`.
-   - Fetch issue metadata using `gh issue view` and verify the issue is open.
+   - Verify the issue is open.
 Abort if closed.

 2) Determine base branch
    - Use the repository default branch.
+   - Fetch only the base branch: `git fetch origin <base-branch>:<base-branch>`.
-   - Always `git fetch --prune --tags` and fast-forward the base branch.
+   - Fast-forward the base branch to match remote.

 3) Ensure clean working tree
    - If there are uncommitted changes, abort.